"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 The Religions of the World and Tripartism

-Buddhism and Hinduism (aka Vedanta) are generally considered, by westerners, to be particularly philosophical.
+Buddhism and Hinduism, (also more properly known as Vedanta), are generally considered by Westerners to be particularly philosophical.

 A principal Buddhist Holy Book - The Dhammapada - features these verses: